inbravo/travel/september-2019/README.md

 *	It 5 o'clock morning and i am all set to start the ride.
 A friend of mine is here to see me off
 *	I am leaving on time and heading towards Eastern Peripheral Expressway
 *	Wind is slightly chilly which is a respite after a long summer of North in India
-* 	After riding for almost an hour, arrived at the intersection of Chandigarh Highway.
-Took a pause there
+* 	After riding for almost an hour, arrived at the intersection of Chandigarh Highway
+*	Took a pause there and clicked the picture.
+From here i will be riding untill Simla highway

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_062313.jpg)

+*	My plan is to stop at Karnal.
+Which i will cover in around 90 minutes from here
+*	I am riding below 70, owing to engine break in period limitation of my motorcycle
+*	I am not used to new engine, which is apt to quick acceleration

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_083247.jpg)

+*
 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_140706.jpg)

+*
 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_151939.jpg)

+*
 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_160004.jpg)

+*
 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_141617.jpg)
 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_144924.jpg)
 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_154229.jpg)